-These ratiometric 10-bit ADCs have serial interface ports to provide communication with MCUs and MPUs Either a 10- or 16-bit format can be used.
+This ratiometric 10-bit ADC has a serial interface port to provide communication with MCUs and MPUs.
+Either a 10- or 16-bit format can be used.
 The 16-bit format can be one continuous 16-bit stream or two intermittent 8-bit streams.
-The converters operate from a single power supply with no external trimming required.
+The converter operates from a single power supply with no external trimming required.
 Reference voltages down to 4.0 V are accommodated.

-The MC145050 has the same pin out as the 8-bit MC145040 which allows an external clock (ADCLK) to operate the dynamic A/D conversion sequence.
-The MC145051 has the same pin out as the 8-bit MC145041 which has an internal clock oscillator and an end-of-conversion (EOC) output.
+The MC145053 has an internal clock oscillator to operate the dynamic A/D conversion sequence and an end-of-conversion (EOC) output.

-- 11 Analog Input Channels with Internal Sample-and-Hold - Operating T emperature Range: 40 to 125 C - Successive Approximation Conversion T ime: MC145050 - 21 μs (with 2.1 MHz ADCLK) MC145051 - 44 μs Maximum - Maximum Sample Rate: MC145050 38 ks/s MC145051 20.4 ks/s - Analog Input Range with 5-V olt Supply: 0 to 5 V - · Monotonic with No Missing Codes - Direct Interface to Motorola SPI and National MICROWIRE Serial Data Ports - Digital Inputs/Outputs are TTL, NMOS, and CMOS Compatible - Low Power Consumption: 14 mW - Chip Complexity: 1630 Elements (FET s, Capacitors, etc.) - See Application Note AN1062 for Operation with QSPI
+- 5 Analog Input Channels with Internal Sample-and-Hold - Operating Temperature Range: 40 to 125° C - Successive Approximation Conversion T ime: 44s Maximum - Maximum Sample Rate: 20.4 ks/s - Analog Input Range with 5-Volt Supply: 0 to 5 V - · Monotonic with No Missing Codes - Direct Interface to Motorola SPI and National MICROWIRE Serial Data Ports - Digital Inputs/Outputs are TTL, NMOS, and CMOS Compatible - Low Power Consumption: 14 mW - Chip Complexity: 1630 Elements (FETs, Capacitors, etc.) - See Application Note AN1062 for Operation with QSPI